History of the ThurtenE Carnival

 Each successive group of ThurtenE Honorary tried to outdo their predecessors as the Carnival grew in size and scope.
 The event had now expanded to forty-three booths and several rides.
 The Carnival was also relocated to the tennis court parking lots in 1949; it would remain there until 1983.
 The Carnival expanded to include such unique attractions as live shows, a barber shop, a kissing booth, and a synchronized swimming exhibition held in Wilson Pool.
 Phi Delta Theta introduced its annual movie in 1955, and it easily took first prize among all other attractions.
 Facades in which live performances were shown became more elaborate each year as the structures began to dwarf everything in the midway.
 This was not necessarily the best thing, as it made them more susceptible to the elements.
 Fierce winds ripped through Carnival grounds in 1962, causing these wooden structures to collapse.
 Two students working on the facades received minor injuries when the winds hit the night before the Carnival was to open.
 The damage was thought to be extensive enough that local radio stations announced the cancellation of the Carnival.
 While everyone frantically rebuilt, members of ThurtenE had to contact the media and “cancel the cancellation.”
 The event took place as scheduled, but the following year, restrictions on the size of facades were introduced.

 The annual event, which now contained forty-seven booths, nine facades, and six rides, was able to make several gifts to the Washington University community.
 Among these were cash gifts to the Campus Y and the University Medical School as well as a basketball scoreboard, TV for the student center, a centennial flag for the University, and a set of Westminster chimes and exterior lighting for Graham Chapel.
-In the 1970’s, donations were consistently made to another charity – the St. Louis community.
-The phrase “It’s For the Kids!” became a slogan as underprivileged children were brought in as the guests of ThurtenE.
+In the 1970’s, the phrase “It’s For the Kids!” became a slogan as underprivileged children in the St. Louis community were brought in as the guests of ThurtenE.
 Tens of thousands of people visited the Carnival each year, making it the largest student-run carnival in the United States.
 Newspapers, radio, and television provided coverage of the event and the Mayor consistently declared carnival week as “ThurtenE Week in St. Louis.”

 In 1982, the construction of the new athletic facilities made it evident that the Carnival had to be relocated.
 In the fall of the same year, the issue was debated.
 In light of the cost of the move and problems caused by the large crowds, University officials decided it best to cancel the Carnival.
 Several articles in Student Life supported the decision, but these were soon shown to be full of inaccuracies.
 Jim Burmeister, Advisor to ThurtenE, and Mitch Walker, President, met several times with the administration to see what could be done to save the tradition.
 ThurtenE mounted a campaign to bolster support for the Carnival by enlisting the help of several student groups.
 The Student Union responded by printing a full-page resolution in favor of ThurtenE.
 Lisa Miller, the President of the Junior Women’s Honorary “Chimes,” instigated an important idea to raise money for the move.
 The ideal called for a temporary raise in the Student Union fee; a motion that would provide half of the needed funds.
 To be binding, the idea had to be put before a vote of the student body and the Student Union Elections were less than two weeks away.
 In the largest voter turnout in election history up to that point, the motion passed with a resounding 84% of the students in favor of the fee increase.

 While busy with the elections, ThurtenE had also been researching ways to solve problems inherent in the move or the new location for the Carnival.
 It was decided that a fence enclosing the carnival grounds as well as increased police force would solve the security problem.
 Detailed plans were also made for installing the most costly component of the Carnival, the electrical system.
 The impact of the student vote and these other plans encouraged the University to reconsider its decision.
 They agreed to help with the funding and gave permission for the Carnival to be held on the parking lot in front of Brookings Hall.
 The 1983 Carnival, the first in front of Brookings, was considered at the time to be the “best carnival ever.”
 The event was expanded to include a record eighty lots and thirteen rides.
 The Carnival was held without security problems or the anticipated monetary losses.
-The success of the event was so impressive and reassuring that it was decided that ThurtenE Carnival should remain there “permanently.”
+The success of the event was so impressive and reassuring that it was decided that ThurtenE Carnival should remain there for the foreseeable future.
+Due to major construction on the east end of campus in 2017, ThurtenE Honorary worked closely with administration to establish a new site for the Carnival.
+Many options were considered, but the Carnival now finds itself largely in the parking lots of the Athletic Complex and Simon Hall, where the tradition began so many years ago.